arktos65/tgw-auth/README.md

 This script will install the git hooks in their correct location.

+### Network local hosts

+Edit your /etc/hosts file and add the following line:

+    127.0.0.1 auth-db auth-server auth-cache

+This host file entry will allow you to run a development instance of your OAuth services in Docker.

 ### Initialize Database Environment

 These instructions assume you're running MySQL as a containerized service defined in the project's